Some Teachings of the Church about Matrimony

 Please try to give the Priests in your own Parish at least three months notice of your marriage because it is they who are responsible for preparing you for marriage and it is they who complete the Pre-Nuptial Enquiry Form with you.

-You may discover that longer notice will be necessary if you are living outside Ireland, as your papers have to be channelled through your own Bishop as well as through the Archbishop of Dublin.
+You may discover that longer notice will be necessary if you are living outside Ireland, as your papers have to be channeled through your own Bishop as well as through the Archbishop of Dublin.

 6. Other arrangements